PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-08 11:52:51
+Last updated: 2024-04-08 11:53:27
-Random Quote: They'll bend the knee or I'll destroy them.  -  Stannis Baratheon
+Random Quote: It's "The Little Engine with Wood", "The Whore-ient Express", "The Long Island Tail Road"! - Barney Stinson